Symbolic Recovery of Differential Equations: The Identifiability Problem: Analytic Independence

 \section{Analytic Independence}

-A logical consideration is to try if Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} and~\ref{thm:jacobi-criterion-for-algebraic-independence} extend to analytic functions and analytic independence.
-This would be a powerful extension as it might be a plausible assumption in many cases that $u$ is an analytic functions.
-Also, the proof in Ehrenborg and Rota \cite{EhrenborgRota1993} shows that it suffices to prove that analytic dependence defines a matroid similar to how algebraic dependence defines a matroid.
-Analytic analogues of Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} and \ref{thm:jacobi-criterion-for-algebraic-independence} would follow similar as for algebraic functions and algebraic PDEs as shown in Section~\ref{sec:uniqueness-algebraic-pdes} and in Ehrenborg and Rota \cite{EhrenborgRota1993}.
-Let us now define analytic dependence \cite{Abhyankar1976}, before we discuss why a proof as for algebraic function and polynomial/algebraic PDEs cannot exist for analytic functions and analytic PDEs.
+A logical consideration is to try if Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} and~\ref{thm:Jacobian-criterion-for-algebraic-independence} extend to analytic functions and analytic independence.
+This would be a powerful extension as it might be a plausible assumption in many cases that $u$ is an analytic function.
+Also, the proof in \citet{EhrenborgRota1993} shows that it suffices to prove that analytic dependence defines a matroid similar to how algebraic dependence defines a matroid.
+Analytic analogs of Theorem~\ref{thm:algebraic-dependenceof-m+1-polynomials} and \ref{thm:Jacobian-criterion-for-algebraic-independence} would follow similarly as for algebraic functions and algebraic PDEs as shown in Section~\ref{sec:uniqueness-algebraic-pdes} and in \citet{EhrenborgRota1993}.
+Let us now define analytic dependence \citep{Abhyankar1976}, before we discuss why a proof as for algebraic function and polynomial/algebraic PDEs cannot exist for analytic functions and analytic PDEs.

 \begin{definition} We call functions $f_1,...,f_q:\C^p\rightarrow\C$ \emph{analytically dependent over $\C$} if there exists a non-zero analytic function $P\in C^\omega(\C^q)\backslash \{0\}$ such that $P(f_1(x_1,..,x_p),...,f_q(x_1,..,x_p))=0$.
 If no such $P$ exists, we call $f_1,...,f_q$ \emph{analytically independent over $\C$}. \end{definition}